AtulSahu778/SXC-ScholarHub/README.md

 - **Browse Resources:** Use the search and filter options to find resources.
 - **Upload Resource:** (Admins only) Click 'Upload Resource', fill the form, and submit.
 - **Download Resource:** Click the download icon on any resource card.
+- **Bookmark Resource:** Click the bookmark icon to save resources for later.
+Bookmarked resources appear in your dashboard.
+- **Dashboard:** Access your personalized dashboard for stats, recent activity, bookmarks, and trending resources.
+Admins see upload stats and pending requests.
+- **Theme Toggle:** Switch between light and dark mode using the theme toggle in the header.
+Theme preference is saved.

 ---